Luligu/matterbridge-zigbee2mqtt/README.md

 No hub or dedicated hardware needed.

+Interested in super fast and autonomous automations for zigbee2mqtt?
+Try this: https://github.com/Luligu/zigbee2mqtt-automations

 If you like this project and find it useful, please consider giving it a star on GitHub at https://github.com/Luligu/matterbridge-zigbee2mqtt and sponsoring it.

 ## Prerequisites